sourav-oss/reactjs-alert/README.md

 ## Example usage

-An example of showing alerts simultaneously positions:
+An example of showing alerts simultaneously:

 ```